pca006132/PCC/syntax.md

 Conditions are the sub-command of the `if` sub-command of `execute` command, such as `entity @s[tag=a]`.
 Condition could start with a `not`, indicating the it would be satisfied if the condition is not true.
 Multiple conditions could be joined with `&&`, indicating all have to be satisfied in order to continue the loop.

 Users could use `break` and `continue` statement to terminate loop or skip the current loop.

+> Condition would be rewritten, this is not the final version.

 ### Anonymous Function
 Users could create anonymous function by indent the function content, and turn the `execute` command into something like `execute ... run:`.